solidboredom/constructive/tutorials/basic-tutorial.md

 TODOWN()tube(d=10,h=10,solid=true);
 ```

-the alignment moves the body around, so that not its center, but one of it's corners, or a center of a choosen side of the body is placed in the coordinates, where it is drawn.
+the alignment moves the body around,so that not its center, but one of it's corners, or a center of a choosen side of the body is place in the coordinates, where it is drawn.
- here the box() is aligned UP, for the complete body to be drawn the top side of the coordinates center, just touching it with its bottom sides center,
+ here the box() is aligned UP, for the complete body to be drown the top side of the coordinates center,just touching it with its bottom sides center,
   and the tube is aligned Down to be to the Bottom of coordinates center, just touching it with its top sides center

 ![screen](./tutorial-images/align1.png)